jordanbean-msft/AspNetCoreAppRolesFineGrainedApi/README.md

 ## Run locally

-1. Initialize the local Sqlite database
+1. Initialize the local Sqlite database.
+Make sure you are in the `src/AspNetCoreWithAppRolesAndFineGrained` directory.

     ```shell
     dotnet ef database update